pystiche/pystiche/paper.md

 `pystiche` is a framework for NST written in Python and built upon the _Deep Learning_ (DL) framework PyTorch [@PGM+2019].
-It provides modular and efficient implementations for both core parts detailed above.
-Furthermore, `pystiche` offers builtin implementations for commonly used perceptual losses [@MV2015; @GEB2016; @LW2016] as well as neural net architectures [@SZ2014; @KSH2012].
+It provides modular and efficient implementations for commonly used perceptual losses [@MV2015; @GEB2016; @LW2016] as well as neural net architectures [@SZ2014; @KSH2012].
 This enables users to mix current state-of-the-art techniques with new ideas with ease.

-Due to its vivid nature, the field of NST gained a lot of traction after its emergence [@JYF+2019].
+Due to its vivid nature, the field of NST gained a lot of traction in the short time after its emergence [@JYF+2019].
 While many new techniques or augmentations have been developed, the field lacks standardization, which is especially evident in the reference implementations of the authors. `pystiche` aims to fill this gap.

 # Statement of Need

-Unlike for DL, currently no library or framework exists for NST.
+Currently, unlike DL, there exist no library or framework for implementing NST.
 Thus, authors of new NST techniques either implement everything from scratch or base their implementation upon existing ones of other authors.
-Both ways have there downsides: while the former dampens innovation due to implementation of reusable parts, with the latter the author inherits the technical debt due to the rapid development pace of DL hard- and software.
+Both ways have their downsides: while the former dampens innovation due to the lengthy implementation of reusable parts, with the latter the author inherits the technical debt due to the rapid development pace of DL hard- and software.
 In order to overcome this, `pystiche` pursues similar goals as DL frameworks:

 1. **Accessibility**
    Starting off with NST can be quite overwhelming due to the sheer amount of